beberlei/zf-doctrine/README.markdown

         zf show-migration doctrine
         zf show doctrine

+Some shells like [Fish](http://fishshell.org/) might require a:

+    zf '?' doctrine

+in order to get that done.

 ## Setting up a new Zend Framework Project

 The Tool support for Doctrine 1 only works if your project contains a .zfproject.xml file that contains